squid-cache/squid-cache.github.io/Features/StoreID/DB.rst

 }}}

 The pattern syntax explained:
-The pattern is 3\ parts long which is composed of of a "pattern-regx(url should not contain spaces) - space storeID based on the pattern regex - end of line"
+The pattern is 3\ parts long which is composed of "pattern-regx(url should not contain spaces) - space storeID based on the pattern regex - end of line"

-If you understand the design and have a clue a about a pattern just add it and notice that there is a way to know what you have done...
+If you understand the design and have a clue about a pattern just add it and notice that there is a way to know what you have done...
 {{{
 #source forge mirrors
 ^http:\/\/[^\.]+\.dl\.sourceforge\.net\/(.*)                    http://dl.sourceforge.net.squid.internal/$1